10 ways to speed up web font loading

 2. Use modern web font formats

-Fonts are like images on the web because of how their formats work.
+Just like images, web font formats have evolved over time to become more compact.
 With images, modern web formats like AVIF and WebP replaced less compressed formats like PNG and JPEG.
-Similarly, web fonts have WOFF and WOFF2, which provide superior compression to formats like TrueType and OpenType (TTF and OTF).
-Additionally, web fonts are almost universally supported:
+Similarly, WOFF and WOFF2 are web font formats with superior compression to TrueType and OpenType (TTF and OTF).
+Additionally, modern web font formats are almost universally supported:

-At this point, because of the almost universal browser support, the best thing to do is use WOFF2 with a WOFF fallback, although you could even just use WOFF2, as ~96% of users support it.
+Because of the almost universal browser support, the best format strategy to use is WOFF2 with a WOFF fallback, although you could even use WOFF2 alone, as ~97% of users support it.

 3. Subset your fonts

-The size reduction is beneficial for performance, but you can do even better if you are willing to take on more complexity.
-Instead of subsetting by wide character ranges, you can subset to include precisely what you use.
+The size reduction benefits performance, but you can do even better if you are willing to take on more complexity.
+Instead of subsetting by wide character ranges, you can subset to include only the characters you use.
 Tools like fontTools allow you to subset fonts by arbitrary character lists.
 The problem with this approach is that you need a complicated build process to get every character you use.
-Or, of course, you can manually add each character, but that is a lot of work š.
+Or, of course, you can manually add each character, but that is a lot of work 🙁.
+Ultimately, you can get most of the benefits with much less work by just removing languages/alphabets you do not need.

 4. Use font-display

 By default, text will not appear in many browsers until the correct font is loading.
 That behavior is called Flash of Invisible Text, or FOIT.
-Some other browsers display text using the fallback font while it is loading, ensuring text is not invisible but can cause a layout shift.
+Some other browsers display text using the fallback font while it is loading, ensuring text is not invisible, but that can cause a layout shift.

 @font-face {